Geezer Butler: Personal life

-Butler is married to Gloria Butler, who managed Heaven & Hell.
-He was divorced from his first wife in 1980.
-He also shares his Los Angeles home with several cats, of whom he has posted pictures on his website.
-His oldest son, Biff Butler, was the frontman in the nu metal band Apartment 26.
-Butler says Biff is very religious and brings up his children in the Catholic faith.
+Butler met his first wife Georgina at a school dance at Holte Grammar School in Birmingham as a teenager.
+The couple divorced in 1980.
+Butler had already met his second wife, Gloria, on 16 September 1978 just prior to Black Sabbath's concert at the Checkerdome in St. Louis, Missouri.
+Gloria later was manager for Heaven & Hell.
+The Butlers also share their Los Angeles home with several cats, of whom he has posted pictures on his website.

+His oldest son, Biff Butler, was the vocalist for nu metal band Apartment 26.
 Butler's other son James earned a degree in social sciences from Oxford University and resides in London.
 Butler describes him as "very politically minded".
 "My youngest is extremely left-wing, and I think it's because he was brought up knowing wealth and money, whereas I was brought up having no money whatsoever.
 That's where the church came in and made up for the lack of money because everybody knew each other in the street and everybody used to help each other out", Butler said.

-Butler is a lifelong supporter of Aston Villa Football Club, and during Black Sabbath's induction to the Rock and Roll Hall of Fame, Butler is heard shouting "Up the Villa" as the members of the band left the stage.
-He has referred to football as his "religion" and has stated that Villa legend Peter McParland is his "all-time hero".

-According to Osbourne, Butler "never uses foul language".
-He was raised on a vegetarian diet, largely due to his family being too poor to buy meat on a regular basis, and has been a vegan since approximately 1994.
+Due to his love of animals, Butler became a strict vegetarian as a child and later became a vegan in the 1990s.
+He had a pet dog named Scamp in the 1950s who he "got to love more than any human friend" and the family house was "full of pets".
+Upon discovering where meat came from, he resolved to never eat it again.
 His mother was also a vegetarian.
 Butler appeared in a promotional ad for People for the Ethical Treatment of Animals in 2009 and later urged fans to boycott Fortnum & Mason until they remove foie gras from their shelves.
 Butler said, "I've seen some outrageous things in my time, but watching those poor birds suffer simply so that their diseased livers can be sold on your shop floor is horrific!"

+Butler is a supporter of Aston Villa Football Club, and during Black Sabbath's induction to the Rock and Roll Hall of Fame, Butler is heard shouting "Up the Villa" as the members of the band left the stage.
+He has referred to AVFC as his "second religion" (after Catholicism) in his younger days and in 2023 he said that the team had become his "only religion", having become disillusioned with the Catholic Church.
+From the family house on Victoria Road in Aston, Butler could hear the roar of the crowd at nearby Villa Park, and he has said that hearing such cheering every week had a profound effect on him as a small child.
+He started attending games anytime he could and lists former Aston Villa star Peter McParland as his "all-time hero".